A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

-As we have seen, using Eqs.~\eqref{eq:z2_basis_change}, \eqref{eq:hadamard_selfinverse}, we can transform any closed $\delta$-tensor network into the according $\zz_2$-tensor network.
+As we have seen, using Eqs.~\eqref{eq:z2_basis_change}, \eqref{eq:hadamard_selfinverse}, we can transform any $\delta$-tensor network into the according $\zz_2$-tensor network.
 If the network has open indices, we will end up with some residual Hadamard transformations near this open boundary.
-We found that the $\zz_2$-model and the $\delta$-model are related by an exact circuit move, and thus in the same phase.
-Note that generic square lattice tensor networks are generically only connected by circuit moves up to exponential tails.
-However, for liquid models as highly restricted by moves as the present one, we tend to find that there are exact, and even rather simple circuit moves connecting them.
+We found that the $\zz_2$-model and the $\delta$-model are related by an invertible domain wall, and thus in the same phase.

 As another example, consider the model

 We will show that this model is in the same phase as the trivial model where each tensor is the number $1$.
 We notice that the tensor above is the tensor product of three times the same vector